 This course examines a variety of complex literary works chosen because they are intellectually demanding and, consequently, promote improvements in reading comprehension skills and improved vocabulary.
 Julius Caesar, A Tale of Two Cities, Lord of the Flies, and Night, as well as other significant works, are studied.
-The genres of the short story, poetry, and nonfiction are also included as study units.
-Students are required to present informative and persuasive speeches/presentations.
+The genres of short story, poetry, and nonfiction are also included as study units.
+Students are also encouraged to write, direct, and act in their own-dramatic creations and present an informative or persuasive speechrequired to present informative and persuasive speeches/presentations.
 Writing expository papers is required with frequent assignments of varying length.
 Critical and persuasive papers are assigned that require MLA documentation of online and textual sources.
 Grammar and usage units are reviewed and studied during the year, and independent reading assignments are required.
 Students in this course are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging and varied assignments.
 Literature exams will assess depth of understanding every term.